web3/web3.js/docs/docs/guides/wallet/index.md

 ## Wallets

 A Web3.js wallet is a collection of accounts and is represented with the [`Wallet`](/api/web3-eth-accounts/class/Wallet) class.
+When a wallet is used to track an account, that account is added to an internal context (i.e. [`Web3Context`](/api/web3-core/class/Web3Context/)), which makes it easier to use that account in the future - this is described in more detail in the [transactions tutorial](/guides/wallet/transactions).
 The following snippet demonstrates creating a wallet with 2 new random accounts and using the second account to sign a message:

 ```js
 // create a wallet with 2 new random accounts